ART 228 — The Art of Chinese Landscape Painting

 Instructor(s): Bobbi Makani-Lim, Felix Chan Lim

-Students must purchase their own art supplies for this course and can expect to spend an additional $40–$60 on these materials.
+Students must purchase their own art supplies for this course and can expect to spend an additional $40–$60 for these materials.
+Please note that these class sessions will not be recorded.

-Bobbi Makani-Lim, ArtistBobbi Makani-Lim has co-taught Chinese brush painting with Felix Chan Lim for many years and has organized several Asian-themed art exhibitions.
+Bobbi Makani-Lim, ArtistBobbi Makani-Lim has taught Chinese brush painting for many years and has organized several Asian-themed art exhibitions.
 She has been actively involved in developing teaching methods and courses related to Chinese culture and the arts.

-Felix Chan Lim, ArtistFelix Chan Lim has participated in more than 140 art exhibits and has conducted more than 100 lectures and painting workshops on Chinese brush painting over the past nearly four decades.
+Felix Chan Lim, ArtistFelix Chan Lim has participated in more than 150 art exhibitions and has conducted more than 110 lectures and painting workshops on Chinese brush painting over the past nearly four decades.
 He was an associate professorial lecturer in painting for ten years, and his paintings are in private collections around the world.

 Textbooks for this course: